 In 2011, I was working at a high stress, low pay job and I needed some sort of change in my life.
 The Chilly Dog was created as my personal balance between "do what you love" and "don't quit your day job".
-My hope was to share my general crafting knowledge and inspire others to create something wonderful with their own two hands.
+My hope was to share my general crafting knowledge, in blog form, and inspire others to create something wonderful with their own two hands.

 Thank you to all of my readers and followers for your ongoing support.
 Your questions, comments and kindness are greatly appreciated.